EDCs Myth vs. Fact

 Fact – Your skin is a living organ and not a barrier to toxic substances.
 In many cases, the dermal (skin) route for chemical absorption is faster and more harmful because absorbed chemicals can enter circulation without being metabolized.

-Myth – If it’s offered in my grocery story or advertised on TV, I can be sure it’s safe
+Myth – If it’s offered in my grocery store or advertised on TV, I can be sure it’s safe

 Fact – Many chemicals enter the market without any safety testing at all.
 Product testing is rarely able to simulate chronic, low exposure over a long period, which is typically how humans are exposed.
 Their potential for harm may not be realized, sometimes for decades.